scrapinghub/spidermon/docs/source/getting-started.rst

 Enabling Spidermon
 ------------------

-To enable Spidermon in your project include the following lines in your Scrapy project `settings.py` file:
+To enable Spidermon in your project, include the following lines in your Scrapy project `settings.py` file:

 .. code-block:: python